cablehead/levee/docs/ohdotfour.md

 temporary reusable scratch pad of memory.
 When paired together it makes it possible to parse an incoming stream bytes in a memory efficient way.

-A stream is any thing that provides the following interface:
+A stream is anything that provides the following interface:

 - :readin([n])
 - :value()